Paid Voices vs. Public Feeds: Interpretable Cross-Platform Theme-Based Analysis of Climate Discourse: Limitations

 \section{Limitations}

 While our framework enables interpretable cross-platform analysis of climate discourse, several limitations remain.
 First, our study focuses on two platforms: Meta’s advertising ecosystem and Bluesky as representative cases of paid and organic communication environments.
 Although these platforms exhibit clear structural differences, our findings may not directly generalize to other advertising systems or social media platforms due to different user bases, moderation policies, or affordances.
+We acknowledge the existence of confounding factors, and that the two platforms differ across many dimensions beyond simply paid versus organic discussion.
+These dimensions include user demographics, moderation policies, platform age, and more.
+To account for these compounds, we include supplemental demographic-level analyses on the Meta dataset, as well as note confounds for which no comparable data is available---such as per-user demographics on Bluesky---limit the interpretability of cross-platform comparisons, and that observed differences should not be attributed to the paid versus organic distinction alone.

-Second, our thematic modeling pipeline relies on pre-trained large language models for cluster coherency filtering, summarization, and theme labeling.
-While we employ open-source LLMs to promote reproducibility and reduce cost barriers, these models may encode biases present in their training data \cite{blodgett2020language,brown2020language}, which could influence theme interpretation.
+Second, our thematic modeling pipeline relies on pre-trained large language models for cluster coherence filtering, summarization, and theme labeling.
+While we employ open-source LLMs to promote reproducibility and reduce cost barriers, these models may encode biases present in their training data \cite{islam2026gets,blodgett2020language,brown2020language}, which could influence theme interpretation.
 We do not explicitly measure or mitigate such biases in this work.
 Besides, we only used pre-trained LLMs and did not consider fine-tuning due to the resource constraints.
+Relatedly, our coherence filtering combines LLM-based judgments with quantitative cluster cohesion (mean pairwise cosine similarity), but the underlying model choices and thresholds were calibrated on our climate corpus; because LLM-based coherence judgments are model- and prompt-dependent, the procedure may require re-tuning to generalize to other domains, platforms, or datasets.

-Finally, \textbf{our analysis is descriptive rather than causal}.
+Lastly, \textbf{our analysis is descriptive rather than causal}.
 Although we identify systematic differences in thematic structure and temporal dynamics across platforms, we do not attribute intent to individual actors or infer causal effects of platform incentives on discourse.
 Future work could combine our framework with causal or experimental designs to further investigate these mechanisms.